We believe healthy children create a better world.

 On average, 80% of students in Game On grant-funded schools participate in physical activity during recess.

-Our success equation
+Our success model

-All kids must develop the lifelong habits necessary to become healthy, successful adults.
+All kids must develop the lifelong habits necessary to become healthy, thriving adults.
 In order for this to happen, schools, families and communities must commit to working together to build a culture that supports the Whole Child.
 Learn more.

 Staff, family, student & community engagement